madm234/Mapas/README.md

 <br>
 b) 3D model of the floor in which the class is present.(Yup; initially one has to find the class in the whole floor by him/herself.
 However individual directions might be made to each class)
 <br>
- I - 'Spot the cloud for front or back Entrance to the floor!'.
+ I - 'Spot the cloud for फront or बack Entrance to the floor!'.
 ![Screenshot 2023-06-03 181954](https://github.com/madm234/Mapas/assets/88799492/c84a1934-8eb0-4c3f-9b21-b7ca6fcb8bb9)

+ ##फ and ब
+ On clicking this button(present at the bottom-right corner of the model), it redirects to the actual फront/बack paths image.
 <br>

+	***Develop button is disabled in the About section.
+Will be enabled after active participation!***
+ <sup>DO KNOT GENERATE A PR WITHOUT ANY INFO.</sup>

 ## Future Steps
 1. Individual pathway to each class[Model-based]